logician22/energy-talking-points/src/pages/documents/infrastructure.md

 ---
 templateKey: blog-post
-displaytitle: Energy Talking Points on Infrastructure
+displaytitle: Talking Points on Infrastructure
 title: Infrastructure
 date: 2020-05-25T14:40:29.147Z
 description: "The top priority of a proper infrastructure plan would be